KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/6 Conditional Statements.md/10 Elif statements.md

 # --hints--

 Create an if statement to check if a person is under the age of 13.
-If they are, return "They are a child"
+If they are, return "child"

 ```
-True if age_func(12) == "They are a child" else False
+True if age_func(12) == "child" else False
 ```

-Create an else if statement that returns "They are a teenager" if they are under the age of 18.
+Create an else if statement that returns "teenager" if they are under the age of 18.

 ```
-True if age_func(17) == "They are a teenager" else False
+True if age_func(17) == "teenager" else False
 ```

-Create another if else statement that returns "They are an adult" if they are over or equal to the age of 18.
+Create another if else statement that returns "adult" if they are over or equal to the age of 18.

 ```
-True if age_func(18) == "They are an adult" else False
+True if age_func(18) == "adult" else False
 ```

 # --preset--